emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 └- config.toml
 ```

-## Remove the unneccessary
+## Remove unneccessary folders

-I will walk you through the bare minimum to generate a basic website, most of these folders are not neccessary for our needs.
+I will walk you through the bare minimum to generate a basic website and most of the folders that come with the "new site" command are not neccessary for our needs.

-Go ahead and delete the following folders **archetypes**, **data**, **themes**, and **static** from our "my-site" folder.
+Go ahead and delete: **archetypes**, **data**, **themes**, and **static** from our "my-site" folder.
 You should end up with this:

 ```sh
 my-site